 Part-time Math Instructor for adult learners- Remote and in-person

-The Family Place The Math Instructor will support a multi-level classroom of adult learners, some of whom have low literacy or interrupted education, and will work to achieve the mission of The Family Place to help participants and their families to become self-sustaining, employable, and engaged in their community.
+The Math Instructor will support a multi-level classroom of adult learners, some of whom have low literacy or interrupted education, and will work to achieve the mission of The Family Place to help participants and their families to become self-sustaining, employable, and engaged in their community.

 · Teach multi-level adult classes with the support of the ESL instructor.